Staff List

 Karen Van Stiphout, Human Resource Manager, Downtown

-Mbalu Lumor, Senior Manager, Programs and Newcomer Service
+Mbalu Lumor, Director Programs & Newcomer Services

 Teresa Dremetsikas, Program Manager, Downtown